Disney World can sure be pricey, but that doesn’t mean you have to shell out all of your hard-earned cash to have a blast!

 DIY your own fireworks dessert party or After Hours party!

 This next tip is a TON of fun, but might require a little extra leg work!
-Disney offers many fireworks dessert parties, including three at Magic Kingdom and one at Epcot.
+Disney offers many fireworks dessert parties/dining packages, including a few at Magic Kingdom and at EPCOT.
 These parties are a great opportunity to snack on some sweet treats with a premium view of the nightly fireworks spectacular.
+Both of these dessert parties are currently unavailable at the moment.

-This doesn’t come cheap, however, with the Happily Ever After dessert parties ranging in price from $79-99 per adult ($47-59 per child), and the Epcot “Frozen Ever After” dessert party costing $99 per adult ($59 per child).
+This doesn’t come cheap, however, with the Enchantment dessert parties ranging in price from $99-114 per adult ($59-&69 per child) and the EPCOT Rose and Crown dining package costing $89 per adult ($39 per child).
 For a family of four, that easily adds up to the cost of an additional night at your resort (or more!!).

 So, why not make your very own fireworks dessert party?
 If you can scope out a good viewing spot for the fireworks early, have someone in your group run and grab some desserts to munch on while you wait!